 Funding from the European Union has enabled the development of this concept and the creation of the sensors over a four-year period ending in August this year.
 Niittylä and professor Torgny Näsholm are the chief participants from Bio4Energy and the overall project is headed up by scientists at Lindköping University, Sweden.

 The sensors have been successfully tested on hybrid aspen trees.
-The reseachers will go onto test the sensors in other plants.
+The researchers will go onto test the sensors on other plants.

 A scientific article has just been published in one of the journals in the prestigious Nature series;

 Diacci Ch, Abedi T, Lee JW, Gabrielsson EO, Berggren M, Simon DT, Niittylä T, Stavrinidou E. 2021.
 Diurnal in vivo xylem sap glucose and sucrose monitoring using implantable organic electrochemical transistor sensors. iScience 24 (1) 101966.
 22 January.